 Raffles Medical Group Ltd (SGX: BSL), a one-time stock market darling, has been facing numerous challenges in recent years.
 A saturated private healthcare market in Singapore and strong competition from regional players for medical tourists have led to stagnating growth for the company.
-Consequently, market participants have driven its stock price down by nearly 40% from its all-time high that was reached in July 2015.
+Consequently, market participants have driven the Raffles Medical share price down by nearly 40% from its all-time high that was reached in July 2015.

 However, as a shareholder of Raffles Medical, I believe the company’s current valuation is very reasonable when considering its long-term growth prospects.
 I certainly have no intention to sell my holdings just yet.
 Here’s a simple valuation analysis to build my case.

-As mentioned above, at the time of writing, shares of Raffles Medical Group are exchanging hands at S$1.01 apiece.
+As mentioned above, at the time of writing, Raffles Medical share price is at S$1.01 apiece.
 This translates to a price-to-earnings (PE) ratio of 25.
 On first glance, this may seem like a lofty valuation to pay for a company that has struggled to grow its bottom line in recent years.
 However, investors should also pay attention to the company’s long-term growth prospects to determine whether the PE multiple makes sense.

 There are a few growth drivers that can boost the company’s bottom line in the near future.
 Firstly, Raffles Medical Group opened its Specialist Center in January this year.
 The 20-storey building will add additional bed capacity to the company’s adjacent Raffles Hospital and increase its specialist services.
 Even before the centre’s opening, Raffles Hospital was contributing more than half of the company’s revenue, and also had a much higher profit margin than the company’s healthcare services segment, which consists of its medical and dental clinic network.